Apple Crumb Rugelach is a take on a super, fantastic cookie with fall flare.

 I remember when I first discovered the rugelach cookie.
-It was culinary school and I had never heard or tasted of this delicious pasty cookie.
+It was culinary school and I had never heard or tasted of this delicious pastry cookie.
 They remind me so much of a pastry than a cookie.
-The dough is just super wonderful and so easy to prepare.
+The rugelach recipe is just super wonderful and so easy to prepare.
 I use it in most of my sweet mini tart cookies.
 Very user-friendly!

 I wanted to turn this traditional holiday cookie into a fall version with apples.
 Most of the rugelach I have made all contained some kind of jam or jelly as the filling.
 Going with that tradition, I decided to incorporate apple jelly for a fall them and throw in its favorite companion, cinnamon sugar to complete that traditional fall flavor combination.

-I was happily excited after taking that first bite, I knew we had something here.
-It totally tasted like a mini apple crumb.
-The pastry was so delicious as it wrapped around all that goodness.
+Happily, excited after taking that first bite, I knew we had something here.
+It totally tasted like a mini apple crumb pie.
+The pastry was so delicious as it wrapped around all that apple goodness.
 It was one of those moments where you thought maybe you were in cookie heaven???
-Just kidding.
+Nothing wrong with that!

 I hope you enjoy them as much as my family has.

 Let me know what your favorite flavor combination is, post in comments below!Print

 Apple Crumb Rugelach